totalspectrum/flexprop/samples/vga/README.txt

 DEMOS
 -----
 The Spin demo (demo.spin) is the most complete example of how to use the libraries.
-There is also a really simple example in BASIC (basdemo.bas).
+There is also some really simple examples in BASIC (basdemo.bas).

 HOW IT WORKS
 ------------
-The actual driver is vga_tile_driver.spin, which runs in its own COG.
+The actual driver is vga_tile_driver.spin2, which runs in its own COG.
 It reads parameters from a mailbox, which has the following longs in
 order:
     starting pin for VGA